aws-amplify/amplify-ui/.changeset/weak-stingrays-raise.md

 )
 ```

-And you can use `useAuthenticator` variants in your app.
 We highly suggest using `useAuthenticatorUser` or `useAuthenticatorRoute` based on your use case to minimize re-render on every auth state change (which happens on every form change!)

 ```tsx
 const Home = () => {